siddhanth78/JOEMAMA/README.md

 Click `return` to go into a directory, open a file, or use a command

-Clicking `return` on a pertial search will select the first option in the suggestions
+Clicking `return` on a partial search will select the first option in the suggestions

 Clicking `tab` will autofill the partial search with the first option in the suggestions